barryclark/jekyll-now/_posts/2015-03-26-Languages.md

 Scratch.
 Create stories, games, and animations.
 Scratch is a visual block based programming language designed to be simple and kid friendly.
 It was developed in MIT’s Media Lab and is a fun stepping stone to get interested in programming.
 It is easy to step into and learn for young kids or anyone who has never seen code before.
 Many other platforms seem to have borrowed ideas from Scratch but are optimized for more specific use cases.

 There are step by step interactive tutorials, but students can also make their own projects.
-Scratch has spent a lot of effort fostering a strong social platform for students to be able to collaborate and share their projects, social skills essential for any well balanced computer programmer.
+Scratch has spent a lot of effort fostering a strong social platform for students to be able to collaborate and share their projects -- social skills essential for any well balanced computer programmer.
 It also seems to be a key aspect of its widespread popularity.

 **A bit more advanced**